jiwang6/compsci210/README.md

 ### PEX2
 Genome sequencing lab.
 Basically just comparing a sequence with sections from a larger genome or whatever.
-Only important thing: strings are characte pointers and can be incremented.
+Only important thing: strings are character pointers and can be incremented.

 ## Misc
-Random C projects I might create for cyber or whatever. 我们在做什么??
+Random C projects I might create for cyber or whatever.

 ### lefty
 Writes reskinned brainf**k, but for left handed people!
 Part of President's Cup Team Round 1, 2019.